-Specifically, Adecco runs Career Connections for Military Spouses and Veterans, which provides a wide range of resources to help veterans and employers.
+The Adecco Military Alliance for military spouses and veterans, provides a wide range of resources to help veterans and employers.
 More than 50,000 veterans and military spouses benefited from the program last year, getting resume assistance, career counseling services or access to additional referral sources.
 In addition, more than 2,000 veterans were hired directly through Adecco last year.

 While military veterans have a wide range of skills and experiences, there are certain job verticals that are particularly well-suited to those who have served in the Armed Forces.
 Among them are: